Gabrielle Landric, Adv. Dip. UKCP Reg. Psychotherapeutic Counsellor

 - Level 7 Advanced Diploma in Relationally-centred Psychotherapeutic Counselling

-- BSc Hons in Social Work/Disability Studies.
+- BSc (Hons) in Social Work/Disability Studies

 My professional background for the past 20 years has been in mental health, learning disabilities, advocacy and welfare rights settings.
+I went on to complete the three-year Integrative Advanced Diploma in Relationally Centred Psychotherapeutic Counselling, an in-depth, leading edge training run by the Scarborough Counselling and Psychotherapy Training Institute.

 I have previously volunteered as a counsellor in two North East charities.
 My work is now primarily in private practice and I also do some counselling work for a mental health charity.
 I have worked with people with a range of issues including depression, anxiety and stress; relationship issues; loneliness; trauma stemming from childhood experiences of emotional, physical and sexual abuse and neglect; dissociation; struggles in the workplace; bullying; domestic abuse; bereavement; low self-confidence; caring responsibilities and many more.